-1.4.3 Research questions
+1.3.3 Research questions

-- 1. What effect does public participation have on the effective management of budgets in County Governments? - 2.
-What effect does the competency of staff in County Governments departments have on the effective management of budgets? - 3.
-What effect does the application of information technology have on the effective management of budgets in County Governments? - 4.
-What effect does the application government regulations and laws have on the effective management of budgets in County Governments?
+- 1. What effect does public participation have on the effective management of budget in County Governments? - 2.
+What effect does the competency of staff in County Governments departments have on the effective management of budget in County Governments? - 3.
+What effect does the application of information technology have on the effective management of budget in County Governments? - 4.
+What effect does the application government regulations and laws have on the effective management of budget in County Governments?